chdh/AuthJoomla/README.md

 ## Joomla configuration

-To install the Joomla plugin, create a ZIP file from the two files in the `joomla` directory and upload and install this zip file as a Joomla extension.
+To install the Joomla plugin,
+create a ZIP file from the two files in the `joomla` directory.
+Or use the ZIP file `mediawikilogin-x.y.z.zip` from the [releases page](https://github.com/chdh/AuthJoomla/releases).
+Upload and install this zip file as a Joomla extension.

-Configure the following parameters in the Joomla backend under "Extensions" / "Plugins".
+Configure the following parameters in the Joomla admin backend under "Extensions" / "Plugins".

-* Secret Word for cookie crypto check: (choose your own secret word)
+* <b>Secret Word for cookie crypto check</b>: (choose your own secret word)
-* Mediawiki cookie subdomain: empty if your Wiki uses the same domain (host) name as your Joomla, otherwise the name of the Wiki subdomain
+* <b>Mediawiki cookie subdomain</b>: empty if your Wiki uses the same domain (host) name as your Joomla, otherwise the name of the Wiki subdomain

 ## MediaWiki configuration

 Copy the files from the `mediawiki` directory to `wikifiles/extensions/AuthJoomla2023`.
+Or use the content of the ZIP file `AuthJoomla2023-x.y.z.zip` from the [releases page](https://github.com/chdh/AuthJoomla/releases).

 Set the following parameters in LocalSettings.php: